 Short-cycle assessments are like mini-tests that help determine a student’s current knowledge in reading and math.
 The BIG differences are that grades are not given for short-cycle assessments and you cannot “cram” for the assessment.
-The assessments measure how well a student is reading and performing math at three different times during the school year.
-The assessments are given at the beginning of the school year, the middle of the school year, and toward the end of the school year.
+The assessments measure how well a student is reading and performing math at the beginning of the school year (BOY) and in the middle of the school (MOY).

 Is this information shared with Parents?

 Yes, a data report from each short-cycle assessment is sent home to parents.
 It is important for parents to understand the information in the report and know how they can help improve their child's reading and math skills.
 Dr. Flint and Mrs. Chavez host several parent nights a year to help parents understand the assessments and how parents can help support the classroom.
 You may also schedule a time to meet with your child's teacher if you have any questions.

 Each student also keeps a data folder, which contains the reports from all assessments so teachers and parents can recognize growth and areas for improvement at a glance.